-Management Response - The District is aware of the condition and will add controls where feasible.
+Management Response - The District is aware of the limitations and will monitor the condition.

-Finding 2021-002: Preparation of the Financial Statements
+Finding 2022-002: Preparation of the Financial Statements

 Condition - The financial statements and related notes are prepared by the District's auditors.

 Criteria - Management is responsible for the preparation and fair presentation of the financial statements in conformity with generally accepted accounting principles.